What is keyword research?

 - First paragraph of body text

 These last 3 items form part of your Yoast SEO for WordPress plugin, which we recommend installing if you haven’t already.

 It’s also good practice to use your keywords throughout the text on your website, but a word of warning here: search engines will actually penalise you for overuse!
 So, rather than just dotting your keywords around willy-nilly, you need to make sure they’re incorporated into your web copy in a way that actually makes sense to your readers.
 You might need to rewrite some of your text, but using relevant, well-researched keywords in your copy is one of the best things you can do for organic SEO, to help your site rank higher in relevant searches.

 Need some help with your keyword research?

 If this all sounds too much like hard work, or you don’t have time to carry out the keyword research your business needs, we’re here to help.

-Our Essential Setup package includes detailed keyword research as standard, as well as competitor analysis, topic research and customer profiles.
+Our SEO Package includes detailed keyword research as standard, as well as competitor analysis, and topic research.
 We’ll help you identify exactly who your audience is, what content they’re interested in and what search terms they’re actually using to find it.